-You could try my triathlon & duathlon training plans at TrainingPeaks.com.
-They are designed for all levels of triathlete and duathlete from beginner to advanced.
-The training lasts from 4-weeks to six months, so simply choose your event and the plan-duration.
-They all use the training zones I've covered in this blog.
+All my training plans include email access to the coach for support and last from 4-weeks to six months, so simply choose your event and the plan-duration.
+They all use the training zones I’ve covered in this blog.

 Either way, good luck.

 Triathlon Plus Magazine Coaching Editor & Ironman Certified Coach.